 This list answers the questions, "What famous chefs are from France?" and "Who are the greatest French chefs?"You can click on the names of the famous chefs of France in order to get more information about each one.
 If you're a food lover then use this list of popular French chefs to discover some new cooks.

 - Birthplace: Orthez, France

-Alexis Benoist Soyer was a French celebrity chef who became the most celebrated cook in Victorian England.
-He also tried to alleviate suffering of the Irish poor in the Great Irish Famine, and contributed a penny for the relief of the poor for every copy sold of his pamphlet The Poor Man's Regenerator.
+- Photo: Metaweb (FB) / Public domainAlexis Benoît Soyer (4 February 1810 – 5 August 1858) was a French chef who became the most celebrated cook in Victorian England.
+He also tried to alleviate suffering of the Irish poor in the Great Irish Famine (1845–1849), and contributed a penny for the relief of the poor for every copy sold of his pamphlet The Poor Man's Regenerator (1847).
 He worked to improve the food provided to British soldiers in the Crimean War.
-A variant of the field stove he invented at that time, still called the "Soyer stove", continues in use by British military.... more
+A variant of the field stove he invented at that time, known as the "Soyer stove", remained in use with the British army until 1982.... more

 - Birthplace: Meaux, France

-Birthplace: New York City, New York, United States of America
+- Birthplace: New York City, New York, USA

-Georges Auguste Escoffier was a French chef, restaurateur and culinary writer who popularized and updated traditional French cooking methods.
-He is a legendary figure among chefs and gourmets, and was one of the most important leaders in the development of modern French cuisine.
+- Photo: Metaweb (FB)Georges Auguste Escoffier (French: [ʒɔʁʒ oɡyst ɛskɔfje]; 28 October 1847 – 12 February 1935) was a French chef, restaurateur and culinary writer who popularized and updated traditional French cooking methods.
 Much of Escoffier's technique was based on that of Marie-Antoine Carême, one of the codifiers of French haute cuisine, but Escoffier's achievement was to simplify and modernize Carême's elaborate and ornate style.
 In particular, he codified the recipes for the five mother sauces.
-Referred to by the French press as roi des cuisiniers et cuisinier des rois, Escoffier was France's preeminent chef in... more
+Referred to by the French press as roi des cuisiniers et cuisinier des rois ("king of chefs and chef of kings"—though this had also been previously said of Carême), Escoffier was France's preeminent chef in... more

 - Birthplace: Villeneuve-Loubet, France